jzillmann/pdf-to-markdown/examples/Made-with-cc.md

 -OPENSTAX-2016Infographic-lg-1tahxiu.jpg
 2 openstax.org/adopters
 ```
 Since the beginning of her career, Amanda
 Palmer has been on what she calls a “journey
 with no roadmap,” continually experimenting
-to find new ways to sustain her creative work.^1
+to find new ways to sustain her creative work.[^1]
-In her best-selling book, _The Art of Asking_ ,
+In her best-selling book, _The Art of Asking_,
 Amanda articulates exactly what she has been
 and continues to strive for—“the ideal sweet
 spot . . . in which the artist can share freely and